 Then at the very end, as Webber scythed his way to what looked like a podium finish the Renault in his Red Bull cried enough after he was told to short shift with the end in sight.
 He tried to nurse it around the final lap to at least claim some points, but the back end caught fire and he was forced to park.

 Webber burning and Vettel winning at the exact same time, was a vignette which summed up the trials and tribulations the Australian has endured while his teammate has covered himself in glory during their five years together.

-In a nice touch, Alonso gave his Aussie mate a lift back to the pits… (Apex)
+In a nice touch, Alonso gave his Aussie mate a lift back to the pits… (GP247)

 Subbed by AJN.

 Singapore Grand Pirx at Marina Bay Circuit – Sunday, 22 September 2013

 |1||1||Sebastian Vettel||Red Bull Racing-Renault||61||Winner||1||25|